kamonohashi-power/MergeSameNamedFolders/README.md

 - Skips existing files to prevent overwriting
 - Automatically removes empty nested folders

+## Supported Environments
+This script is designed to work on the following operating systems:
+- **Windows**
+- **macOS**
+- **Linux**

+Since it uses Python's built-in `os` and `shutil` modules, it should run on any system with Python installed.
+However, file permissions and metadata handling may vary slightly depending on the OS.

 ## Installation
 No additional dependencies are required, as the script uses Python's built-in libraries.